jorgechavezrnd/platzi-express/ecommerce/README.md

 ## Command for run tests
 - `npm t`
 - For run only a group of tests, use 'describe.only' instead of 'describe' in the test, but don't push the code with 'describe.only'
+- For run test with coverage: `npm run test:cover`

 ## Commands for install dependencies
 - `npm i -S express`